Introduction to MySQL UPDATE Trigger

 Output:

 Explanation: The trigger name is Updated_Sales_Data.
-The trigger_event is “UPDATE” and trigger_time is “AFTER”.
+The trigger_event is “UPDATE,” and the trigger_time is “AFTER”.
 The trigger will act upon the table “InitialSales”.
-As per query, if any update is made to column “qty” in InitialSales table, a new entry will be added in the SalesUpdatetable, with old value and the new value of the “qty” column.
+As per the query, if any update is made to column “qty” in the InitialSales table, a new entry will be added in the SalesUpdatetable, with the old and new values of the “qty” columns.
 Any updates made to the InitialSales table will automatically initiate the trigger.
 No need to explicitly execute the trigger every time.

 To further check on the working of TRIGGER, let’s do two types of updates to the InitialSales table.